Effectively constructible fixed points in Sacchetti's modal logics of provability: Abstract

 \section{Abstract}

 { We give a purely syntactical proof of the fixed point theorem for Sacchetti's modal logics $\K + \Box(\Box^n p \to p) \to \Box p$ ($n \geq 2$) of provability.
-From our proof, an effective procedure for constructing fixed points in these logics is obtained. }
+From our proof, an effective procedure for constructing fixed points in these logics is obtained.
+We also show the existence of simple fixed points for particular modal formulas. }